-The use of interoperable health information technology is seen as a potential solution to providing data to fill in gaps of a patient's medical record.
+The use of interoperable health information technology is a potential solution to providing data to fill in gaps of a patient's medical record.
 This can help increase care coordination and remove the fragmentation of patient data that often poses a risk to patients.
-While there are limited metric sets to evaluate the impact of interoperability, the literature identified several studies demonstrating how the interoperable exchange of data can affect quality of care measures.
-These were either process measures (a health-care related activity that leads to an outcome) or an outcome measures (use to evaluate treatment and progress efficacy).
+While there are limited metric sets to evaluate the impact of interoperability, the literature identified several studies demonstrating how the interoperable exchange of data can affect quality-of-care measures.
+These were either process measures (a healthcare-related activity that leads to an outcome) or outcome measures (used to evaluate treatment and progress efficacy).